MinchinWeb/blog.minchin.ca/content/20110211-walking-shoes-photo-60-project-365.md

 Image: images/project-365/2010-11-12 - IMG_3813.JPG

 Having a camera means it sometimes gets used because it's what I have handy.
-In this case, I was prepping to relace my shoes.
+In this case, I was prepping to replace my shoes.
 But I also like how the picture turned out with the simple background and the flash fade-off in the corners.